gbmhunter/NinjaTerm/README.md

 in `vite.config.ts`.
 This should fix it.
 You can then uncomment the line again.
 Toggling this seems to fix this bug, which after reading online might be due to Vite.

+## Saving App Data

+Settings are stored to the browser's local storage.
+The app data is saved under the key `appData`.
+The `AppDataManager` class is responsible for loading the data, updating it to the latest version if out of date, and saving it back to local storage.

+The folder `local-storage-data/` contains some example app data files for different versions of the app.

+The files with `default` in the name are the default data for that app version.
+These are used in the unit tests to make sure upgrading app data works correctly.

 ## Extensions

 * Prettier ESLint: Provides formatting of .tsx files.